-Each <start> node can be equipped with a caps attribute with the amount of capabilities assigned to the component.
+Analogously to the RAM budget, each <start> node can be equipped with a caps attribute with the amount of capabilities assigned to the component.
 As a rule of thumb, the setup costs of a component are 35 capabilities.
 Hence, for typical components, an amount of 100 is a practical value.

-To alleviate the need to equip each <start> node with the same default value, the init configuration accepts a default declaration as follows:
+Init-wide resource defaults To alleviate the need to equip each <start> node with the repeated common resource assignments, the init configuration accepts a default declaration as follows:

 '''

-<default caps="100"/>
+<default ram="1M" caps="100"/>

 '''